schenkfab/bored-frontend/README.md

 Furthermore you need to create a (Google Firebase)[https://console.firebase.google.com/] account and project and get the Cloud Messaging Server key and Sender ID.

+Add the Sender ID from Firebase to the manifest.json file

 Run both
 ```
 bower install